-Even if you live in one of the above cities you still may not be able to connect to 4G, because Three's 4G coverage doesn't extend to all areas of the 4G-enabled cities.
+However, even if you live somewhere with coverage you still may not be able to always connect to 4G, because Three's 4G coverage doesn't extend to all areas of the 4G-enabled locations.
 Signal strength also differs whether you are indoors and outdoors, so that's also worth considering.

 Three themselves might also need to send you a software update to your device to enable 4G.
 You will receive a notification when the update becomes available, which you should accept and install.
 Please note that you may need to turn your device off and back-on to activate 4G.
 Note though that unless you've only just moved to Three you probably already have this update.

 Have you managed to get 4G on your Three devices?
 Let us know your experience so far by leaving a comment below.

 ©Copyright 2017 www.3G.co.uk - All Rights Reserved